wrench-project/jsspp2022_submision_data/README.md

 ## Simulator code

 The simulator is hosted in [another repository](XXX).
-All experiments are conducted with the simulator with commit tag XXXX.
-A docker image is provided in which the simulator has been installed in `/usr/local/bin/scheduling_with_simulations_imulator`.
+All experiments are conducted with the simulator with commit tag `XXXX`.
+A Docker image called XXXX is provided in which the simulator is been installed in `/usr/local/bin/scheduling_with_simulations_imulator`.

-    - Install everytingm AND mongo in the DOCKER
+    - Install everytingm AND mongo in the DOCKER XXX

 ## Workflow JSON files